CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 To check this quickly:

-      i.
-Click on the magnifying glass next to the expense report ii.
+      a.
+Click on the magnifying glass next to the expense report
+      b.
 Scroll down to Approval History
-      iii.
+      c.
 A report that has previously been a request will show 'PreApproving' and 'PreApproved' statuses in the history.
 If it has never been a request, you will only see 'Approving' and/or 'Completed'.
 (See below for explanation of statuses and an example of an expense request and report approval history).

 To check this by viewing the person expense approval history:

-      i.
-People/List/Type last name in Last Name field and click blue > then List ii.
+      a.
+People/List/Type last name in Last Name field and click blue > then List
+      b.
 Click on the dollar icon
-      iii.
+      b.
 Click on 'Completed Expense Requests' to view

 2. Review the REQUEST